Hi. It’s konkaz (@konkazuk) here.

 Anyway, let’s have a look at some examples…

-🔹 You have become full after the dinner and now the drowsiness has started striking you…, you can say…
+🔹 You have become full after having your dinner and now drowsiness has started striking you… You will say…

-You can also add “a bit” or “a little bit” before “sleepy” to give more detail, like…
+You can also add “a bit” or “a little bit” before “sleepy” to make it more specific…

 Does it simply have an opposite meaning?

 Well, this does not mean that you are in a bad mood.